• Skip to primary navigation

 Instructions

-• Ideally is to grill the eggplants (aubergines) on fairly powerful fire so that the flesh remains nice and white (See recipe notes for some tips) Pierce the aubergine a couple of times with a knife, then grill for approximately 15-20-25 minutes until blackened, softened and collapsing.
+• Ideally is to grill the eggplants (aubergines) on a fairly powerful fire so that the flesh remains nice and white (See recipe notes for some tips) Pierce the aubergine a couple of times with a knife, then grill for approximately 15-20-25 minutes until blackened, softened and collapsing.
 Allow these to cool slightly.

-• With a spoon, scoop the slightly cooled insides from the aubergine straight into a food processor.
+• With a spoon, scoop the flesh from the eggplant/aubergine straight into a sieve.
 Do this with all.
+Allow it to rest for 15-20 minutes so all juices run out.

 • Place the eggplant dip in a dish pour/ sprinkle over the toasted paprika and pinenuts mix on hot olive oil.